qxoko/qxoko/readme.md

 I'm Harley.
 At some point, several years ago, someone gave me a computer and now I make all kinds of useless stuff.

-I consider myself a creative who writes software to help them create.
-In practice however, I end up spending more time writing creative software than actually doing any creating.
-I need to work on that.
+I'm also a fledgeling animator and filmmaker who also writes software to help with those other things.

 ## My Software

 - 🧵 **[Spindle](https://github.com/qxoko/spindle)** builds websites without frameworks or gigabytes of un-auditable modules.
 - 🍱 **[Sous Chef](https://github.com/qxoko/souschef)** manages rendering for large Blender projects.
-- 📝 **Meander** creates production-quality screenplays and manuscripts.
+- 📝 **Meander** creates production-quality screenplays and manuscripts in plain-text.
 (Coming soon!)
-- ⏳ **Metronome** helps calculate time for editing and scoring film.
+- ⏳ **Metronome** helps calculate time and timecode for editing and scoring film.
 (Coming soon!)

 ## Philosophy
 <details>